yooonyy/IMC_prosperity2/README.md

 2. Orders are cancelled at every point in time, so re-processed to next timestamp. <br>
 3. Based on AWS, so performance is limited.
 Need to simplify operations.(At most, linear regression) <br>
 4. If server goes down(It happens sometimes), they might give you additional 24hours for given round.
- <br> <br>

 ### Tutorial Round
 We spend most of our time in tutorial, understanding how the competition was going and how the algorithm worked.
-Main concept of this round was Market Making and Market Taking.
+At the end, we made our mind to deal with this round with Market Making and Market Taking by considering limit position.
 There were two products that we was going to trade.

  **Amethesis"** <br>